aslamplr/blog/content/posts/my-first-post.md

 - [ ] Theming ability.
 And availability of free to use themes.
 - [ ] Customizability of themes without a lot of complexity.

-When the inception of the blog site occured in my mind.
+When the inception of the blog site occurred in my mind.
 I had the github.io url of my blog site in my mind (https://aslamplr.github.io).
 The next thing I was thinking was `Jekyll`.
 I am not comfortable with Ruby on rails.
 But I am good with ReactJS.
 Ideal choice for those who love react is `Gatsby`.
 I wasn't sure which one I should choose.
 I was predetermined in some abstract sort of way, that I should be using `Jekyll` mostly because of the internet.
 Mostly everyone who uses static blogging sites claim to use `Jekyll` and I wasn't sure what is the way forward.

 I searched for "Jekyll vs ..." google came to my help.
 Auto complete my query "Jekyll vs hugo vs gatsby".
 Now that is the moment I knew there exists `hugo`.
 And from a short read of this article [Static Site Generators Overview: Gatsby vs. Hugo vs. Jekyll](https://dzone.com/articles/static-site-generators-overview-gatsby-vs-hugo-vs).
 I knew that I should be using `hugo` for my blog site, no matter what.
 It ticks mostly every criteria that I have above.